Yejashi/obsidianNotes/Research/Compilers/Compiler-General.md

 ##### Assembler
 An assembler translates assembly language programs into machine code.The output of an assembler is called an object file, which contains a combination of machine instructions as well as the data required to place these instructions in memory.

+_TODO: Expand Later_
+##### Linker
+Linker is a computer program that links and merges various object files together in order to make an executable file.
+All these files might have been compiled by separate assemblers.
+The major task of a linker is to search and locate referenced module/routines in a program and to determine the memory location where these codes will be loaded, making the program instruction to have absolute references.

+_TODO: Expand Later_